 1 Both "secret part needed" and "no secret part needed" variants have their benefits and drawbacks.
 It's not clear right now whether one is more urgently desired than the other.

 2 File download links would require some machinations, too.

-#1 Updated by Tom Clegg about 4 years ago
+#1 Updated by Tom Clegg over 4 years ago

 - Project changed from Arvados Private to Arvados